 The Grelle Forelle sound concept was formed lying in a hammock during a holiday in Croatia.
 I was relaxed and had time to think through the sound and acoustic concept for the Grelle Forelle.
-The sound system consists of two vertical bass lines each with four Lambda Labs DW-15 subs and a Alcons Audio QR36 line array speakers with Pro-Ribbon technology.
+The sound system consists of two vertical bass lines each with four Lambda Labs DW-15 subs and one Alcons Audio QR36 line array speakers with Pro-Ribbon technology.
 For the technicians: This creates half-space conditions.
 For the non-technicians: This leaves no unwanted reflections of any kind from floor, ceiling or rear wall.
 For all visitors and fans of the Forelle: One of the main reasons why the Forelle sound is so special.

 The System is rounded off by a 4-point setup with two additional QR36 framing the dancefloor.
 And of course this isn’t a simple 4-point setup – that would be too easy.
 Accordingly, the rear speakers are controlled in such a way that you “enter” the sound space from the bar, only to be completely surrounded by sound after only a few meters.

 From the bar onwards, two Alcons Audio VR12 systems complement the front system and provide sound to the rear of the 30-metre long clubroom.
 Due to the concept of vertical bass lines, we have a clean bass impulse in the Forelle, which extends throughout the entire room and also provides a solid foundation in the lounge area behind the bar, precisely and without resonance.
-But of course this would not be possible without appropriate acoustic measures.
-Therefore, we installed a multi-layered, 60cm deep bass trap consisting of porous absorbers, air volumes and customised membrane absorber elements in the entire area of the club’s rear wall.
-This was necessary to avoid any reflections of the highly directional bass reproduction from the rear wall, as these would have generated a lot of interference and would have disturbed the bass reproduction, which seems so natural, over the entire wall of the clubroom.
+But of course, this would not be possible without appropriate acoustic measures.
+Therefore, we installed a multi-layered, 60cm deep bass trap consisting of porous absorbers, air volumes and custom-built membrane absorber elements in the entire area of the club’s rear wall.
+This was necessary to avoid any reflections of the highly directional bass reproduction from the rear wall, as these would have generated a lot of interference and would have disturbed the bass reproduction, which seems so ‘natural’, over the entire wall of the clubroom.